 - Spread as much or as little pomegranate or fruit evenly over the pastry cream.

-- If jelly has thickened, bring back to a boil.
+- If jelly has thickened, heat it up to soften.
 Brush fruit evenly with a thin layer of jelly glaze.

 - Refrigerate tart for at least 2 hours to give the pastry cream time to set.
 Fruit tarts are best assembled and served on the same day.